-The following table identifies both read-only and settable ZFS file system properties.
-Read-only properties are identified as such.
-All other properties are settable.
+The following table identifies both read-only and settable native ZFS file system properties.
+Read-only native properties are identified as such.
+All other native properties listed in this table are settable.
+For information about user properties, see "ZFS User Properties" on page 89.